ISAs

 • Your allowance resets every year.
 It is use it or lose it.
 If you have some allowance left in a year, you cannot carry it over to the next.

 • Only new contributions count towards your allowance.
-Growth, dividends and interest within the ISA do not use up your allowance, neither does buying and selling within your ISA.
-Transfers between ISAs do not use up your allowance.
+Growth, dividends, interest, and government LISA bonuses within the ISA do not use up your allowance.
+Buying and selling investments within your ISA does not use any allowance.

 • You can keep the same ISA open and contribute to it for multiple tax years.